sher1e/sher1e.github.io/content/_index.md

       title: 'Short Bio'
       subtitle: ''
       text: |-
-        I'm a year-two PhD student at Fudan University.
+        I'm a year-two PhD student at Fudan University and a research intern at Zhejiang Lab.
 My research interests include post-quantum cryptography, fully homomorphic encryption, parallel computing, hardware design, and embedded systems.
-I was a research intern at Huawei Shield Lab and Zhejiang Lab in 2022.
+I was a research intern at Huawei Shield Lab in 2022.

     design:
       columns: '1'